 To pass this stage, questions need to be:

 - At the right level (not too obvious and not too philosophical)

-By practising the process of asking better questions, you will eventually get to a point where filtering out the essence of any topic becomes second nature.
-The key is not to be afraid of where your line of questioning will lead you.
-Open yourself to the endless possibilities of any topic you choose to grapple with and be open enough to let it take you on a journey you would never think to take.
+By practicing the process of asking better questions, you will eventually get to a point where filtering out the essence of any topic becomes second nature.
+The key is to not be afraid of where your line of questioning will lead you.
+Open yourself to the endless possibilities of any topic you choose to grapple with, and be open enough to let it take you on a journey that you might never think to take.

 Do you have tips for asking better questions?
 We would love to read your comments below!